Timmmm/lazyotp/README.md

 1. Install from the Chrome Extension store.
 2. Pin the extension.
 3. Navigate to the OTP registration page that shows you a QR code.
-4. Click the extension, then the QR code icon to auto-fill (or you can manually fill in the details if you know the secret).
+4. Click the extension, then the QR code icon to auto-fill (or you can manually fill in the details if you know the URI).
 The account name doesn't matter; it's just for your reference.
 5. When prompted for a OTP, right-click the edit box and select your account.
 It should enter the code.

 ## Why does it need access to all websites?